michaelsndr/responsive-type-scale-factor/README.md

 # Responsive Type Scale Factor
-A type scale that gets steeper on larger devices.
+In the spirit of fluid typography, a type scale that is flatter in smaller viewports and progressively steeper in larger ones.